This post contains affiliate links. Read the full disclosure here.

 Notes

-MEASURING FLOUR and COCOA POWDER: Be sure to properly measure your flour and cocoa powder using either a kitchen scale or the scoop and level method.
+Measuring Dry Ingredients: Be sure to properly measure your flour and cocoa powder using either a kitchen scale or the scoop and level method.

-BAKING TIME: This will vary depending on your oven.
+Baking Time: This will vary depending on your oven.
 If using glass baking dishes instead of aluminium, the brownies will take longer to bake as well.

 I strongly recommend checking on these early.
 Because you are baking two pans at once, they may not be ready at the exact same time.
 Don’t worry if the brownies in the loaf pan get baked a couple minutes too long, as you’ll be crumbling them up anyway.
 The toothpick inserted into the brownies should come out with a few wet crumbs (not totally clean, but not completely covered in wet batter)

-MAKING MARSHMALLOW BROWNIES WITHOUT THE EXTRA BROWNIE CRUMBLED ON TOP: You can make these brownies without adding extra brownie on top.
+Making this recipe without the extra brownie crumbled on top: You can make these brownies without adding extra brownie on top.
 You would then have brownies with a layer of marshmallow and chocolate chips.
 To do this, you can follow the recipe as is, then bake it all in one 9×9 pan.
 This will give you an extra thick brownie layer, and the brownies will take longer to bake.
 Alternatively, you can use this brownie recipe as the base layer, then top with marshmallows and chocolate chip as instructed.

 Peppermint Brownies: Add ½ teaspoon of peppermint extract to the brownie batter if desired, or just sprinkle crushed candy canes over the marshmallows!